yuwangn/yuwangn.github.io/_pages/about.md

 My recent work has focused on learning and generalizing skills in robotic manipulation tasks.
 The main directions are:
 - Data Learning in Riemannian Spaces
-- Asymmetric collaboration of dual-arm robots
+- Asymmetric Collaboration of Dual-Arm Robots
 - Adaptive Manipulation Control in Uncertain Environments

 My E-mail: yu_wang@haust.edu.cn